 The arrival orientation is usually the first formal contact students have with AFS in the host country.
 The most significant role of this orientation is for students to receive logistical information and contact details about the local AFS organization, including tips on how to stay safe.

 Below are the resources you need to conduct an arrival orientation.
-All handouts are attached here.
+All handouts and materials for this orientation are attached here and ready to go for NH18.

 - Required handout: Student and Host Family Questionnaire